benediktkr/build-owntone/README.md

 [![owntone logo](owntone.png)](https://github.com/owntone)

-This build is published as both a Docker container and `.deb` package
+This projects builds, compiles and packages OwnTone, publishing both `.deb` packages and docker containers of the latest stable version.

 This build includes some (minor) custom changes to Owntone